louMoxy/project-nightingale/content/_index.md

     out to <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
     and one of our team will be in touch.
-You can also use the box below to enter your email so that we can reach out to you regarding any Project Nightingale-related updates! <br><br>In the meantime, if you are new to Project Nightingale, please see the sections below to find out more about the history of the study, and our prior collaboration with umotif.
+You can also use the box below to enter your email so that we can reach out to you regarding any Project Nightingale-related updates.<br><br>In the meantime, if you are new to Project Nightingale, please see the sections below to find out more about the history of the study, and our prior collaboration with umotif.
 We also have various other website pages for you to explore - including information on upcoming Facebook Live talks by the